dcmouser/mewlo/doc/sphinx/book/developer/ugliness.rst

     * The sqlalchemy column creation stuff is still awkward.
     * We need a better workflow that will allow us to dynamically add relations and columns to models
     * Sql alchemy stuff is done in a way that makes it hard to refer to sql alchemy columns
-    * Creation order of tables and relationships is problematic.
     * Move all/most sqlalchemy to declarative style?

-11/10/13:
-    * Instead of manually calling every "manager" in site startup and shutdown, can we iterate through a list?

-11/11/13:

-    * We implement here some serialized support functions in mmdbmodel_log but they shouldn't be there, they should be more generically implemented in model or field class.
-And we should use a special sqlalchemy column class that knows how to treat it specially.
-    * See all mdbmodel_settings

 1/16/14:

-    * There are currently some class-level variables in the MewloDbModel class hierarchy that keep track of things like sqlalchemy tables/relations, etc.; when running things like unit tests which build a site multiple times, this requires some kludgey ugly resetting of this data between creations.
+    * There are currently some class-level variables in the MewloDbModel class hierarchy that keep track of things like sqlalchemy tables/relations, etc.
+    * when running things like unit tests which build a site multiple times, this requires some kludgey ugly resetting of this data between creations.
     * Too many imports in testsite1.py

 1/17/14:

-    * The mglobals package is small but still ugly
     * The database backed settings class (mdbsettings) is a litle bit ugly
     * The msettings class is a big ugly (especially all the constant setting names)
-    * We need to standardize our startup() functions; many take a mewlosite,eventlist, some do not

 1/17/14:
     * Eventlist in mevent.py -- let's derive this from a true list